Azure-Samples/networking-dotnet-log-converter/README.md

 #####2.
 EventsLogConverter

-In order to use this code, logging must be turned on via SDK or Ibiza portal (soon to be released) and familiarity with Azure Resource Manager is required.
+In order to use this code, logging must be turned on.
+Familiarity with Azure Resource Manager is required.

 The events logs are stored in the Azure Storage Container as JSON blobs
 ```
 {
    "time": "2015-09-11T23:05:22.6860000Z",
-   "systemId": "e22a0996-e5a7-4952-8e28-4357a6e8f0c5",
+   "systemId": "e22a0996-e5a7-XXXX-XXXX-4357a6e8f0c5",
    "category": "NetworkSecurityGroupEvent",
    "resourceId": "/SUBSCRIPTIONS/D763EE4A-9131-455F-8C5E-876035455EC4/RESOURCEGROUPS/INSIGHTOBONRPFOO/PROVIDERS/MICROSOFT.NETWORK/NETWORKSECURITYGROUPS/NSGINSIGHTOBONRPFOO",
    "operationName": "NetworkSecurityGroupEvents",
    "properties": {
-                  "vnetResourceGuid":"{DD0074B1-4CB3-49FA-BF10-8719DFBA3568}",
+                  "vnetResourceGuid":"{DD0074B1-4CB3-XXXX-XXXX-8719DFBA3568}",
                   "subnetPrefix":"10.0.0.0/24",
                   "macAddress":"001517D9C43C",
                   "ruleName":"AllowVnetOutBound",